 In addition to academic teaching, all full-time CD faculty supervise on- and off-campus clinical practica.
 Faculty who teach a disorder seminar usually are responsible for supervising therapy for the clients with the disorder.

 All students are advised every semester regarding the upcoming semester (coursework and clinical practica).
 The undergraduate and graduate advisers are Drs.
-Laura Epstein, Minnie Graham (spring semester only), and Betty Yu.
+Laura Epstein, Marcia Raggio, and Betty Yu.
 Advising week is announced in classes and information bulletins are posted near the CD office (BH113).